PabloVD/MusicGraph/README.md

 ## Description

-Given a list of bands belonging to a musical movement, create a graph of memberships and collaborations using [Networkx](https://networkx.org/) and [ipysigma](https://github.com/medialab/ipysigma).
+Given a list of bands belonging to a musical movement, create a graph of memberships and collaborations using [Networkx](https://networkx.org/) and render interactively with [ipysigma](https://github.com/medialab/ipysigma).

+**See here a web application with examples at [Music Graph](https://pablovd.github.io/musicgraph.html).**

 Data is stored in folder `data` and are text files with several rows, wach of them with the following format: `band;members;collaborations`. `members` and `collaborations` are lists of musicians or bands separated by commas `,`. `collaborations` includes collaborations between bands and musicians from other projects, and also between bands in songs or split albums.